Height: 5' 7"

-- She was inspired by her older brother, Brian, to play soccer.
-She has been playing soccer since she was 3 years old.
+- She was inspired by her older brother, Brian to play soccer, and she has been playing soccer since she was 3 years old.

-- She considers herself a tomboy since her childhood.
+- She considered herself a tomboy since she was a teenager.

-- In her high school, she was on the honor roll of every semester.
+- When she was in high school, she was on the honor roll of every semester.

 - On March 1, 2003, she scored her 1st international goal against Mexico.

-- She had to miss the 2007 FIFA Women’s World Cup and the 2008 Beijing Olympics because of her two separate ACL injuries.
+- She had to miss the 2007 FIFA Women’s World Cup and the 2008 Beijing Olympics because of two separate ACL (knee-ligament) injuries.

-- She helped U.S. team win silver at the 2011 FIFA Women’s World Cup.
+- She helped the U.S. team win silver at the 2011 FIFA Women’s World Cup.

-- She has also been featured in the ESPN’s Body Issue in July 2014.
+- She has also been featured in ESPN’s Body Issue in July 2014.